zzs95/train_CLIP_M3D/README.md

 # Training a CLIP Model Using 3D Medical Image Data

 This guide explains how to train a CLIP model using 3D medical images and corresponding textual reports.
 We use the M3D data format for preprocessing, where each sample consists of an image and a text pair.
-The preprocessing steps are inspired by the [M3D caption dataset example](https://huggingface.co/datasets/GoodBaiBai88/M3D-Cap/tree/main/data_examples) and the [data preparation code](https://github.com/zzs95/train_CLIP_M3D/tree/main/Data/data/examples).
+The preprocessing steps are inspired by the M3D caption data preprocess as an example. [m3d_cap_data_prepare](https://github.com/zzs95/train_CLIP_M3D/blob/main/Data/process/m3d_cap_data_prepare.py).
+And the data example here is [M3D caption dataset example](https://huggingface.co/datasets/GoodBaiBai88/M3D-Cap/tree/main/data_examples) and the [data under /Data/data/examples](https://github.com/zzs95/train_CLIP_M3D/tree/main/Data/data/examples).

 ### Data Structure Example
 For each sample, images and text are stored together in a folder: